 What Is An EMR System- Healthray

-These consist of a patient’s medical history, diagnosis, medications, treatment plans, immunization dates, and lab results.
-The benefits of using EMR versus paper records are that these records are much less cumbersome to maintain and less likely to be subjected to human error.
+These include a patient’s medical history, diagnosis, medications, treatment plans, immunization dates, and lab results.
+EMR records have advantages over paper records in that they are much easier to maintain and are prone to less human error.

-It is connected with the lab order, prescription, and billing system so that work becomes quite fluid.
-Files will no longer wait in queues between department transfers.
+It is connected to lab order, prescription, and billing systems so that work becomes quite fluid.
+Files will no longer wait in line during transfers between departments.
 2. Quality of Care

 Patient Safety